Get,

 • Platelet Count: 150,000 μL

-• Description: Has a high risk of excessive bleeding for even minor injuries and cuts, and very low platelet levels may result in spontaneous bleeding, caused by injury, surgery, extreme exercise, B12 deficiency, viral or other infections, anemia, cancer, autoimmune disorders, and more.
+• Description:.
+A very low platelet count significantly increases the risk of excessive bleeding, even from minor injuries or cuts.
+In severe cases, it can lead to spontaneous bleeding, which may be triggered by factors such as injury, surgery, intense exercise, B12 deficiency, viral or other infections, anemia, cancer, autoimmune disorders, and more.

-It has been previously recorded that exhaustion and fatigue are an indication of a drop in your platelet count.
-Viral Infections result in the dropping of blood platelets and since Covid is also a severe type of viral infection, the drop in platelet count can be an early symptom of Covid-19.
-A meta-analysis of a group of covid patients revealed that those with a severe case of Corona had a much lower average platelet count than those with a milder infection.
+Exhaustion and fatigue can be an indication of a drop in platelet count.
+Viral Infections result in a decrease of blood platelets and since Covid is also a severe type of viral infection, the drop in platelet count can be an early symptom of Covid-19.
+Several studies10 revealed that individuals with a severe case of Covid-19 had a much lower average platelet count than individuals with a milder infection.

-The platelets have been found to play a defensive role against inflammatory and infectious responses from the virus.
-They combine thrombotic and immunity functions by preventing microbial infections.
-The Blood platelets interact directly with the viruses via receptors and engulf the aggregating pathogens and microbes.
-They also help in the formation of leukocyte aggregate and endothelial protection.
-However, the severity of the virus can cause Platelet Antibody Formation leading to platelet clearance.
+Platelets have been found to play a defensive role against inflammatory and infectious responses from the virus.
+They combine thrombotic and immunity functions, helping to prevent microbial infections.
+Blood platelets interact directly with the viruses via receptors and engulf the aggregating pathogens and microbes.
+They also help in the formation of leukocyte aggregate and help provide endothelial protection.
+However, in severe viral infections, platelet antibody formation can occur, leading to platelet clearance.

-That being said, if you are looking for how to increase platelet counts naturally, then the list of foods below should help you to some extent.
+That being said, if you are looking for ways to increase platelet counts naturally, then the list of foods below can be helpful to some extent.

 1. Milk